albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-1. How did this simplified testing?
+1. How does refactoring simplify testing?

     Not much.
 The code is simpler to ready, but still very hard to test.
-We will improve this later on.
+We will improve this [later on](#how-can-we-test-functionality-that-makes-use-of-static).

     One key takeaway here is that using `static` methods, bound our `main()` method to the `Dice.roll()` and the `Display.print()` methods and this makes our method hard to test.
 There are tools we can use that will allow us to test our code, but issue here is our design.